 Kids, teens, and adults who cannot speak can use this application as a daily communication tool.
 It allows setting boards for the students in several environments and specific groups or individuals.
 It also helps to improve their language skills.

 The app is customizable and helps with a whole range of fine visual and motor skills.
 Its versatility makes it useful for non-verbal individuals and those with autism.
-The features of this app are handy for people with cerebral palsy, Downs Syndrome, and a variety of other diagnoses or speech impediments like apraxia.
+The features of this app are handy for people with cerebral palsy, Down syndrome, and a variety of other diagnoses or speech impediments like apraxia.

-Its fully customizable vocabularies for users and a broad continuum of abilities help students to begin from symbolic communication and end their journey at full literacy.
+Its fully customizable vocabularies for users and a broad continuum of abilities help students to begin with symbolic communication and end their journey at full literacy.

 6. Pumpic